 Note that sometimes you may need to press the corresponding key more than once.

 To extract a field using the dialog box

 If the Enable in place refactorings checkbox is cleared on the Editor settings, the Extract Field refactoring is performed by means of the introduce field.

 - In the editor, select the expression or variable to be replaced with a field, or just place the cursor within such an expression or variable declaration.

 - In the main menu, or the context menu of the selection, choose , or press Ctrl+Alt+F.

 - In the Expressions pop-up menu, select the expression to be replaced.
 Note that PyCharm highlights the selected expression in the editor.

-- In the Extract Field Dialog that opens, specify the type and name of the new field.
+- In the dialog that opens, specify the type and name of the new field.

 - In the Initialize in section, specify where the new field will be initialized.